Robust Implicit Adaptive Low Rank Time-Stepping Methods for Matrix Differential Equations: Introduction

 If the rank of $X(t)$ is fixed, i.e. we constrain the solution $X(t)$ to live on the rank $r$ matrix manifold $\mathcal{M}_r=\{X \in \mathbb{R}^{m_1\times m_2}, {\sf rank}(X)=r\},$ then an effective numerical solution can be computed by the dynamic low rank approximation (DLRA) \cite{koch2007dynamical,lubich2014projector}.
 The DLRA solves $ \frac{d}{dt}X(t)=\Pi_{X(t)} F(X(t),t), $ where $\Pi_{X(t)}$ is the orthogonal projection onto the tangent space $T_{X(t)}\mathcal{M}_r$ of the manifold $\mathcal{M}_r$ at $X(t).$ The DLRA has found success in many applications, including extensions to various tensor formats \cite{lubich2018time, lubich2015time}.
 However, the constraint that $X(t) \in \mathcal{M}_r$ requires that the rank $r$ is estimated a-priori and this is in contrast with the rank adaptive schemes.

 A rank adaptive method adaptively choose the rank at each time step according to a prescribed error tolerance.
 Several approaches to rank adaptivity can be found in the literature.
 For example, a straightforward idea is the so-called step truncation method \cite{dektor2021rank} which evolves the low rank solution for one time step by a traditional time stepping method in an ambient space of higher rank, then performs a truncation (by SVD with given tolerance).
 This method is intuitive and effective for explicit time stepping methods.
 For implicit schemes \cite{rodgers2023implicit}, implementation of step truncation methods is nontrivial and requires an effective iterative solver in adaptive low rank format \cite{grasedyck2013literature,bachmayr2023low}.
 Another approach that has been suggested by multiple groups, and that is similar to what we propose, is to modify the DLRA method by using rank increase and decrease indicators and augment or truncate the spaces at each time step \cite{hochbruck2023rank,hauck2023predictor,PhysRevB.102.094315}.
 In particular the ideas in \cite{PhysRevB.102.094315}, while being specialized to time dependent Schr\"{o}dinger, are similar to the approach we take here.
 A promising idea in \cite{ceruti2022rank} uses the so called unconventional (BUG) integrator \cite{ceruti2022unconventional} to achieve rank adaptivity.
 This approach was recently extended to higher order in time in \cite{Nakao:2023aa}.
+Finally we note the recent paper, \cite{kahza2024krylovbasedadaptiverankimplicittime}, that uses the extended Krylov subspace method, \cite{simoncini2007new} to construct adaptive-rank implicit time integrators.

 In the BUG integrator \cite{ceruti2022unconventional}, two subproblems that come from the projector splitting of DLRA \cite{lubich2014projector} are solved.
 Then, the solutions to the two subproblems are used to update the column and row spaces of the matrix; and a Galerkin evolution step is performed in the resulting space, searching for the coefficients of a small matrix.
 For the rank adaptive version of the unconventional integrator \cite{ceruti2022rank}, this translates to solving two matrix differential equation of sizes $m_1\times r, m_2 \times r$ in the first step and one matrix differential equation of size $2r\times 2r$ in the Galerkin step, followed by a truncated SVD step.
 The ideas in \cite{ceruti2022unconventional,ceruti2022rank} can be implemented for implicit methods because the matrix size is fixed in each subproblems, so a standard linear solver will suffice.
 However, the errors of both methods in \cite{ceruti2022unconventional,ceruti2022rank} are subject to the tangent projection error or the so called \emph{modeling error} \cite{kieri2019projection}.